nacer-eb/KrotovHopfieldWaddington/README.md

 In all cases, the Figure directories contain both the Figure/Movie, the code necessary to generate the data as well as the code necessary to generate the Figures themselves.
 Typically, data generating code is contained in "main_gen.py".

-For convenience, the figures and movies referred to in the paper are also in the Figures/ directory and the Movies/ directory.
+For convenience, the main figures and the movies referred to in the paper are also in the All_Main_Figures/ directory and the All_Movies/ directory.

+### Instructions for reproducibility

+To reproduce any figure using UMAP plots, please first generate the UMAP model/embedding first.
+This can be done by going into the defaults/ folder and running:

+	python generate_umap_model.py

+This must be done only once.
+It is recommended that you run this script in the same python environment as the one which you use to generate figures.
+Then, you can go in the 'Figure X' directory of your choice, run the data generation script

+	python main_gen.py --poolsize NUMBER_OF_PROCESSES

+If you to benefit from a multi-core system, you may set NUMBER_OF_PROCESSES to a large number greater than 1.
+Otherwise simply run

+	python main_gen.py

+Then run the figure generating script (generally Figure_X.py).

+### Possible issue

+When running any figure code for the first time, the KrotovV2_utils module will create a mnist_data directory and fetch the mnist database, by using tensorflow.keras, this generally works with no user input required.
+However, on some systems there is known [issue](https://github.com/tensorflow/tensorflow/issues/33285) with keras being unable to verify the HTTPS certificates.
+You can follow [this](https://github.com/tensorflow/tensorflow/issues/33285#issuecomment-541417311) and [this](https://github.com/tensorflow/tensorflow/issues/33285#issuecomment-541417311) to fix it.

 ## Modules